Learn More About Steven Kotler

 Steven Kotler is a New York Times-bestselling author, an award-winning journalist, and the Executive Director of the Flow Research Collective.
 He regularly works with researchers at leading academic institutions, including Stanford University, Imperial College London, University of Southern California and University of California, Los Angeles, and publishes his finding in major journals..
 Followed and endorsed by such leadership giants as Bill Clinton, Elon Musk, Michael Dell and Arianna Huffington, he was named a Top 10 Keynote Speaker to Watch in 2021 by LA Weekly.
 Kotler continues to transform organizations and individuals by helping them tap into their highest potential with tools for increasing productivity, enhancing performance, and improving focus and decision-making.
 To date, Kotler and his team have trained more than a half-million people, among them Olympians, Navy SEALS and employees at all levels of corporations, including Facebook, Accenture, Audi and Microsoft.

 As an author, Kotler has written eleven bestsellers (out of fourteen books total), including “The Art of Impossible,” “The Future Is Faster Than You Think,” “Stealing Fire,” “The Rise of Superman,” “Bold” and “Abundance.”
-His work has been nominated for two Pulitzer Prizes, translated into more than 60 languages, and appeared in more than 100 publications, including The New York Times Magazine, Wired, Atlantic Monthly, TIME and the Harvard Business Review.
+His work has been nominated for three Pulitzer Prizes, translated into more than 60 languages, and appeared in more than 100 publications, including The New York Times Magazine, Wired, Atlantic Monthly, TIME and the Harvard Business Review.
 Kotler is also the cohost of Flow Research Collective Radio.
 Along with his wife, author Joy Nicholson, he is the co-founder of the Rancho de Chihuahua, an elder-care dog sanctuary.